mohit2708/PHP/InterviewQuestions.md

 Ans.
 Oops

 ======Oops(Object oriented)======

 Ques.
-Oops(Object oriented) ?
-Ans.
-Code Reusability: it can be achieved through inheritance and traits.
-Modularity: it can be achieved through breaking large code into small modules, Modularity reduces complexity.
-Flexibility: it can be achieved through polymorphism
-Maintainability: it is to maintain code which follow Object Oriented Programming Concepts.
-Security: it can be achieved through Encapsulation
-Testability: it is easy to test.

-Ques.
 What is class ?
 A class/method is a blueprint or a prototype that defines the variables and methods.